 Municipal water treatment does not soften the water, which means it leaves normal minerals in the water.
 Therefore, you may need a water softener to help remove these particles that ruin water appliances and dry out your skin.

-Even with the municipal water treatment available in Bastrop, you need additional treatment to get the best water possible for your home.
+Even with the municipal water treatment available in Austin, you need additional treatment to get the best water possible for your home.
 Call to schedule your free home water test with the experts at Parobek Water Solutions and discuss options ranging from water filtering and reverse osmosis to water softeners.